balancer/docs/docs/concepts/pools/boosted.md

 ![](/images/linearPools.png)

-As explained above, these pools have Phantom BPT (the `bb-a-*` tokens) and maintain target balances for base tokens and their aToken counterparts.
+As explained above, these pools have Preminted BPT (the `bb-a-*` tokens) and maintain target balances for base tokens and their aToken counterparts.

 #### Put the Linear Pool Tokens into a Stable Pool